F5CodeGuru/asm241consolidated/_build/html/_sources/module1/lab1/lab1.rst.txt

 #.
 Name the profile BotsLogger and check Bot Defense

 #.
-Check all the boxes and leave remote publisher to None
+Check all the boxes under "Request Log" and leave remote publisher to None

 #.
 Click Finished to save the profile